Are you a homeowner in Des Moines in need of roof repairs or more extensive changes, but you have no clue on who to call? Don’t worry, help is here.

 Will the contractor be willing to have a contract written?
 This is very key in getting a roofer.

 Just before work begins on your roof, and right after you are satisfied that the contractor you choose is perfect for the job, request a written contract.
-A written contract protects you as the homeowner and ensures you’re not liable for any damages to property or your neighbor’s that may occur during the work.
+A written contract protects you as the homeowner and ensures you’re not liable to any damages to property or your neighbor’s that may occur during the work.

 The contract should clearly outline roofing materials used (brand, type, and color), payment schedules, a start and end date, and a list of subcontractors.

 You will know to move along if the contractor you have chosen refuses to respect this request.